 Of course, quite luckily there are a good number of scientists and skeptics among us who will not be able to appreciate the "fun" aspect of numerology.
 In that case, I will happily invite them to set up their own scientific experiments, because the tools Cult of Cupid offers are perfect for that and, in fact, were designed to make scientific analyses so much more easy to carry out.
 So go use these tools.
 Test numerology all you like.
 My personal favorite would be to just cram a group of people with extremely high compatibility into a house and down the street do the same with people who have the most impossibly incompatible numbers.
 Should make for great television and, with the right questions asked, should lead soon enough to statistically significant variations.
 Or maybe not.
 Let's see.

-In all fairness, the Cult of Cupid really does terrible as a cult, apart maybe from promoting romantic and sexual liberation, as it prefers its members to think for themselves and help improve the information on this website.
-More than a few unknowns exist in numerology, which can only be figured out by generating a large amount of sampling data.
+Obviously, the Cult of Cupid really does terrible as a cult.
+It prefers its members to think for themselves and help improve the information on this website.
+More than a few unknowns exist in numerology, which can only be figured out by generating a large amount of sampling data and having people describe their experiences and observations.
 Hence, feedback is always welcome.

 Cupid and the Erotes

 The Erotes from ancient Greek mythology revolve around Eros (Cupid) and Aphrodite (Venus), respectively the god and goddess of beauty, love, hetero and homosexual sex, romance, and anything related to it.

 The brothers of Eros - Anteros, Himeros and Pothos - also belong to the Erotes and represent various overlapping aspects of love: desire, rejection, absence, jealousy, retribution, etc.